Brianbla/ALMTools/docs/CIHOL/CIHOL.md

 -   An active Visual Studio Online account

--   An active Azure subscription
+-   An Visual Studio 2015 or Visual Studio 2013 Update 5 client

 -   Project Admin rights to the Visual Studio Online account

 ### Tasks Overview: ###

-**Set up your Visual Studio Online account:** This step helps you download the source code, and then push it to your own Visual Studio Online account.
+** 1. Connect to your Visual Studio Online account:** In this step, you will connect your own Visual Studio Online account.
 If you need to learn how to setup a VSO account, click [https://www.visualstudio.com/en-us/get-started/setup/sign-up-for-visual-studio-online](https://www.visualstudio.com/en-us/get-started/setup/sign-up-for-visual-studio-online)

-**Add PartsUnlimited source to the Main Repo:** In this step, you will create a new Windows machine, install all the dependencies required to be a build machine, and then configure a build agent on it.
+** 2. Add PartsUnlimted to the VSO account using Visual Studio:** In this step, you download the PartsUnlimited source code, and then push it to your own Visual Studio Online account.
 <!-- We should not have them build a new build agent.
 Use hosted build controller -->

-**Create Continuous Integration Build:** In this step, you will create a build definition in Visual Studio Online that will be triggered every time a commit is pushed to your repository in Visual Studio Online.
+** 3. Create Continuous Integration Build:** In this step, you will create a build definition in Visual Studio Online that will be triggered every time a commit is pushed to your repository in Visual Studio Online.

-### Pre-Requisite: Connect to your Visual Studio Online account
+### 1: Connect to your Visual Studio Online account

 We want to push the application code to your Visual Studio Online account in order to use Build.